prof-rossetti/georgetown-opim-557-201803/notes/excel-objects/pivot-tables/notes.md

 ![an illustrating depicting a pivot table depends on a pivot cache, which depends on a raw data source](pivot-cache-illustration.png)

-To update the Pivot Cache for a given Pivot Table, create a new Pivot Cache using `PivotCaches.Create()`, then specify that cache when using the Pivot Table's [`ChangePivotCache()` method](https://msdn.microsoft.com/en-us/vba/excel-vba/articles/pivottable-changepivotcache-method-excel):
+To update the Pivot Cache for a given Pivot Table, create a new Pivot Cache using `PivotCaches.Create()`, then pass that cache object into the Pivot Table's [`ChangePivotCache()` method](https://msdn.microsoft.com/en-us/vba/excel-vba/articles/pivottable-changepivotcache-method-excel):

 ```vb
 Dim SourceDataRange as String